Skip to main content

 Patrick Radden Keefe

-Patrick Radden Keefe is a staff writer at The New Yorker and the author, most recently, of the New York Times bestseller SAY NOTHING: A True Story of Murder and Memory in Northern Ireland, which received the National Book Critics Circle Award for Nonfiction, was selected as one of the ten best books of 2019 by The New York Times Book Review, The Washington Post, Chicago Tribune and The Wall Street Journal, and was named one of the top 10 nonfiction books of the decade by Entertainment Weekly.
-His previous books are THE SNAKEHEAD and CHATTER.
-His work has been recognized with a Guggenheim Fellowship, the National Magazine Award for Feature Writing, and the Orwell Prize for Political Writing.
-He is also the creator and host of the eight-part podcast "Wind of Change."
+Patrick Radden Keefe is a staff writer at The New Yorker and the author of the New York Times bestsellers ROGUES, EMPIRE OF PAIN (winner of the 2021 Baillie Gifford Prize) and SAY NOTHING, which received the National Book Critics Circle Award and was named one of the Twenty Best Books of the 21st Century by The New York Times Book Review.
+His work has been recognized by a Guggenheim Fellowship, the National Magazine Award for Feature Writing, and the Orwell Prize for Political Writing.

 Patrick Radden Keefe